headline-design/Reach-Morra-Game/README.md

 Reach Morra Game

 The game of Morra is played between two or more players.
 The game consists of throwing a number of fingers (0-5) and guessing the total between you and your opponent.
 The winner is the one who guesses correctly.
 If both guess corectly, it is a draw.
 Play continues until a winner is declared.

+This is a simulated game between two players, Bob and Alice.
+Random number of fingers thrown for each player, and random guesses are based on the number of fingers thrown.